Krylov Complexity of Supersymmetric SYK Models: Numerical Results

 This gives $\varphi_0(t) = \cos(b_1 t)$, which leads to $|\varphi_0(t)|^2 \approx 1 - b_1^2 t^2$ and $|\varphi_1(t)|^2 \approx b_1^2 t^2$.
 The Krylov entropy is given by

 which is quadratic with a logarithmic correction.
-Although not visible in the figure, this quasi-quadratic behavior was observed in the data at very small time scales.
+This quasi-quadratic behavior was observed in the data at very small time scales in the full models.
 The observed growth scales like $S(t) \sim t^{1.7}$ across all deformations, consistent with sub-quadratic growth.
-Fitting Equation \eqref{eq:krylov_entropy_early_times} to the entropy at early times also gives values of $b_1$ consistent with those shown in Figure \ref{fig:lanczos_growth_rates}.
+Fitting Equation \eqref{eq:krylov_entropy_early_times} to the entropy at early times also gives values of $b_1$ consistent with those shown in Figure \ref{fig:krylov_growth_rate_parameters_epsilon_sweep}.

-The full profile of Krylov entropy is shown in Figure \ref{fig:krylov_entropy_N2_SUSY_SYK_N_8_full_sequence}.
-Generally, Krylov entropy grows, plateaus briefly, then continues growing before saturating at late times.
-Between the plateau and saturation, the entropy grows approximately logarithmically with time, which corresponds to a linear segment in the plots.
-The logarithmic growth agrees with the theoretical prediction of Table \ref{tab:krylov-behaviors}, but the entropy cannot be used to fit precise values of the growth rate $\alpha$.
-As with Krylov complexity, the deformations increase the saturation entropy, while increasing the deformation strength reduces the saturation value.
-The values of saturation entropy are also reported in Table \ref{tab:uv-ir-deformations-saturation}.
-Comparison with the saturation complexity shows that the saturation entropy is logarithmically related to the saturation complexity, $S_{\text{sat}} \sim \log K_{\text{sat}}$, consistent with the wavefunction spreading evenly across the Krylov basis at late times.
+Figure~\ref{fig:full_krylov_entropy} shows the full Krylov entropy profile for the hopping operator in the $\mathcal{N}=2$ SYK model and its deformations, and Figure~\ref{fig:saturation_krylov_entropy} shows the saturation entropy $S_\text{sat}$ for each model as a fraction of $\log D_K$.
+The latter is the expected scaling when the late-time wavefunction spreads uniformly across the Krylov lattice.
+In the undeformed model, the entropy is lowest in the $+z$ sector.
+As with the saturation complexity, $S_\text{sat}$ jumps when the UV deformation is turned on, remaining consistent with $S_\text{sat} \sim \log K_\text{sat}$.
+Under the mass deformation, the entropy stays roughly constant until $\epsilon$ is of order one, after which it decreases before rising again.
+At small $\epsilon$, the entropy is consistent with logarithmic scaling, but deviates from it at larger $\epsilon$, reflecting increased randomization of the wavefunction in the Krylov lattice.

+It should be emphasized that the results presented above were computed at different system sizes, chosen so that the relevant Krylov dimensions remain tractable at the precision required for convergence.
+At the sizes accessible here, the Lanczos ascent is short and the exponential growth regime of the large-$N$ chaotic limit is not reached.
+The early-time quadratic growth of $K(t)$ is universal, so the quadratic to linear transition is generic to bounded finite systems and does not, by itself, separate chaotic from integrable dynamics.
+The chaotic-versus-integrable conclusions discussed in this work rest primarily on the level statistics and on the late-time saturation complexity.